myConsciousness/line-notify.dart/README.md

 ### 1.3.1.
 Get the token

-First, you need to issue a token to authorize with the Line Notify API from the official [Line Notify website](https://notify-bot.line.me/en/).
+First, you need to get a token to authorize with the Line Notify API from the official [Line Notify website](https://notify-bot.line.me/en/).

 ### 1.3.2.
 Implement the LineNotify